Is the Modern State of Israel a Fulfillment of Biblical Prophecy?

 Woe to those who are pregnant and to those who are nursing babies in those days; for there will be great distress upon the land and wrath to this people; and they will fall by the edge of the sword, and will be led captive into all the nations; and Jerusalem will be trampled under foot by the Gentiles until the times of the Gentiles are fulfilled. –Luke 21:23-24

 Now, it is certainly the case that since 1948 the Gentiles are no longer trampling earthly Jerusalem underfoot.
-Could it be, then, that Israel’s unexpected rise to nationhood signals that the times of the Gentiles are now fulfilled; that the Gentile’s (often cruel) domination over the Jewish Dispersion has come to an end; that God’s redemptive thrust into the Gentile world is now nearing its completion; and that, as Paul prophesied, the Gentiles are about to be broken off, while ethnic Israel at large is about to be grafted back in (Rom.
-11:17-24)?
+Could it be, then, that Israel’s unexpected rise to nationhood signals that the times of the Gentiles are now fulfilled; that the Gentile’s (often cruel) domination over the Jewish Dispersion has come to an end; that God’s redemptive thrust into the Gentile world is now nearing its completion; and that, as Paul prophesied, the Gentiles are about to be broken off, while ethnic Israel at large is about to be grafted back in (Romans 11:17-24)?

 I am strongly inclined to think so.
-And if this is so, it becomes all the more urgent for Christ’s Church to bring the Gospel to the Jews, not only in Palestine, but wherever they may life.
+And if this is so, it becomes all the more urgent for Christ’s Church to bring the Gospel to the Jews, not only in Palestine, but wherever they may live.
 Thus shall we serve our Jewish neighbors as we ought.
-Thus shall we honor God in remembering that we Gentiles do not support the Jewish root, but the Jewish root supports us (Rom.
-11:18).
+Thus shall we honor God in remembering that we Gentiles do not support the Jewish root, but the Jewish root supports us (Romans 11:18).
 And thus shall we actually hasten the coming of our Lord (2 Peter 3:12).
-For as he himself told us, when ethnic Israel again learns to say, “Blessed is he who comes in the name of the Lord,” then they–and we–shall finally see him again (Mt.
-23:39)!
+For as he himself told us, when ethnic Israel again learns to say, “Blessed is he who comes in the name of the Lord,” then they—and we—shall finally see him again (Matthew 23:39)!